-While the bond between parents and children is the result of millions of years of evolution, democracies took hundreds of years to build and beneficial market economies are the results of decades of fine-tuning regulation, the underlying alignment mechanisms are not complicated in themselves.
+While the bond between parents and children is the result of millions of years of evolution, democracies took hundreds of years to build and beneficial market economies are the results of decades of fine-tuning regulation, the underlying alignment mechanisms are not complicated in themselves (Note: markets can also be unaligned in many ways, e.g. by externalizing cost).
 Human parents often genuinely care about the interests of their children because it was a beneficial evolutionary adaptation, democracies are roughly aligned with their citizens because of electoral pressure, and markets are mostly aligned to their consumers due to profit incentives.
 Of course, all of these come with complex details and exceptions, but the main driver for alignment is not complicated.
 Maybe, it’s similar in the case of AI alignment.
 Maybe, we just find a simple mechanism that works most of the time and whenever it doesn’t we can understand why and intervene.

 We would like this scenario to be true, but we don’t think it’s likely.
 The analogies are relatively weak, and there are many reasons to assume they don’t transfer to highly advanced AI systems.
-Furthermore, for these analogies, a small number of exceptions (e.g. market failures) do not lead to major harm but one unaligned AI could have disastrous consequences.
+Furthermore, for these analogies, a small number of exceptions (e.g. market failures) often don't lead to major harm but one unaligned AI could have disastrous consequences.

 Scenario 2: The combination of many technical and governance strategies works